sngalamou/GPAPredictionNeuralNetwork/README.md

-# Neural Network Grade Prediction Model
+# Neural Network Grade Prediction Model (Demonstration Project)

 ## Overview

-🚀 **Welcome to the Neural Network Grade Prediction Model!** 🚀
+🚀 **Welcome to the Neural Network Grade Prediction Model demonstration project!** 🚀

-In this project, I developed a robust Python-based system that combines neural network techniques with comprehensive data processing to predict student acceptance decisions.
-The model evaluates student performance using TEAS scores, GPA, and additional criteria, and is designed to process data from various file formats—including PDF, CSV, JSON, and TXT.
+This project showcases a Python-based system that combines neural network techniques with data processing to predict student acceptance decisions.  **It is important to note that this project uses *sample* data for demonstration purposes only.**  It is *not* intended for use with real student data without explicit permission from the relevant authorities and adherence to data privacy regulations.
+The model evaluates student performance using simulated TEAS scores, GPA, and additional criteria, and is designed to process data from various file formats—including PDF, CSV, JSON, and TXT.

-**Key Benefits:**
+**Key Features (Demonstration):**
-- **Hybrid Evaluation System:** Integrates a neural network model with traditional evaluation functions to assess student readiness.
+- **Hybrid Evaluation System:** Integrates a neural network model with traditional evaluation functions to simulate student readiness assessment.
-- **Multi-Format Data Integration:** Seamlessly extracts and processes data from PDFs, CSVs, JSON files, and text files.
+- **Multi-Format Data Integration:** Demonstrates the capability to extract and process data from PDFs, CSVs, JSON files, and text files.
 - **Neural Network Implementation:** Utilizes a simple neural network with 2 input neurons, 4 hidden neurons, and 1 output neuron.
 The model performs both forward and backward passes, updating weights via gradient descent.
-- **Automated Grade Prediction:** Automatically generates test data, evaluates student records, and exports results for further analysis.
+- **Automated Grade Prediction:**  Demonstrates the automated generation of *sample* test data, evaluation of simulated student records, and export of results for analysis.

 ---

 ## Features

 - **Neural Network Architecture**
   - **Structure:** 2 input neurons, 4 hidden neurons, and 1 output neuron.
   - **Forward Pass:** Processes inputs through layers using weights, biases, and a sigmoid activation function.
   - **Backward Pass:** Calculates gradients of the loss with respect to weights and biases and updates them via gradient descent.

 - **Comprehensive Data Processing**
   - **PDF Extraction:** Uses `PyPDF2` and `tabula-py` to extract text and table data.
   - **Multi-Format Support:** Includes dedicated processors for CSV, JSON, and TXT files.
   - **Dynamic Header Management:** Automatically updates and maintains data headers during processing.

-- **Grade Prediction & Evaluation**
+- **Grade Prediction & Evaluation (Demonstration):**
-  - Evaluates student acceptance based on TEAS scores, GPA, and predefined criteria.
+  - Simulates student acceptance evaluation based on *sample* TEAS scores, GPA, and predefined criteria.
-  - Generates synthetic test data for validation and testing purposes.
+  - Generates synthetic test data for demonstration and testing purposes.
   - Exports processed results to an Excel file (`Name&Teas.xlsx`) for easy review.

 - **Modular & Extensible Design**
   - Organized into clear, dedicated classes (`PDFProcessor`, `CSVProcessor`, `JSONProcessor`, `TXTProcessor`) for easy maintenance and future expansion.
   - Seamlessly combines multiple data sources into unified DataFrames.

 ---